VP Transmitter Error Due To Supercap Fault

 DIY supercap repairs

 The supercap fault is one of the few component-level issues on a VP2 system that it’s possible to correct simply by replacing the offending component.
-Generally, this would be done either at Davis (US) or by your local Davis service centre.
-But it is a repair that it’s also possible to do yourself, assuming that you have some experience of working with circuit boards and appropriate soldering skills.
+It is a repair that it’s also possible to do yourself, assuming that you have some experience of working with circuit boards and appropriate soldering skills.
 There are two key points to be aware of:

 The necessary 10F supercap replacement is not widely available and you might have trouble tracking it down from most electronics suppliers.
 However, it is an official Davis spare part (7370.093) and might also be available from certain specialist suppliers.
 We can supply the part in Europe – contact us for details;